Tarekvs/E-Mensa/README.md

 * start this script by either executing `start_server.bat` or running `php -S 127.0.0.1:9000 -t public` in a shell from the project´s root directory.

+* this web application relies on MariaDB

+* please ensure your db.php file for connection with your local database is       correct.

 * [open the website](http://127.0.0.1:9000/)

 ## folder overview